How to use LXD with Juju

 During the bootstrap process, Juju connects with the LXD daemon, then provisions a machine to install the controller on.

 Creating Juju controller "overlord" on localhost/localhost Looking for packaged Juju agent version 2.9.x for amd64 [...]
 Contacting Juju controller at 10.x.x.x to verify accessibility...
 Bootstrap complete, controller "overlord" is now available Controller machines are in the "controller" model Initial model "default" added

 juju deploy command deploys a charm as an application.
-To explore how this works, consider following through one or more of these tutorials:
+To explore how this works, see one or more of these tutorials:

 - A high-availability PostgreSQL cluster